 The 2008 Lacey Act amendments are the most important U.S. policy initiative to reduce global illegal logging and its associated trade in recent years.
 They make it illegal to trade plants and plant products — including wood, pulp and paper — harvested or traded in violation of the laws of a foreign country.
 The Lacey Act also requires importers to file a declaration naming the country of harvest and the genus and species of plants contained in the products, although the declaration requirement has yet to be phased in for composite wood products or for pulp and paper.

-AF&PA is working closely with a broad consensus coalition of businesses, conservation groups and labor organizations that are calling on federal agencies to ensure successful implementation of the law.
-AF&PA supports adequate funding for the implementation of the Lacey Act and the phase-in of the declaration requirement to imports of composite wood products and pulp and paper.
+AF&PA is working closely with a broad consensus coalition of businesses, conservation groups and labor organizations that are calling on federal agencies to ensure full implementation of the law.
+AF&PA supports adequate funding for the implementation of the Lacey Act and the appropriate phase-in of the declaration requirement to imports of composite wood products and pulp and paper.

-AF&PA opposes legislative changes to the Lacey Act that would undermine the intent and effectiveness of the 2008 amendments by:
+- AF&PA opposes legislative changes to the Lacey Act that would undermine the intent and effectiveness of the 2008 amendments by:

-- limiting the application of the import declaration requirement to “solid wood,” excluding pulp, paper and composite wood imports from the key requirement of the Lacey Act; and
+- Limiting the application of the import declaration requirement to “solid wood,” excluding pulp, paper and composite wood imports from the key requirement of the Lacey Act; and

-- eliminating the Lacey Act’s application to imports of forest products that were harvested, processed or traded in violation of foreign laws.
+- Eliminating the Lacey Act’s application to imports of forest products that were harvested, processed or traded in violation of foreign laws.